Cameronshir11/Master/README.md

 1. Use the master theorem to solve the following recurrence relations, and modify the table to include the solutions.
+    There is no experimental portion for this problem.

     | recurrence           | solution                       | practical application                     |
     | -------------------- | ------------------------------ | ----------------------------------------- |